How to cite a play in MLA

 Citing plays in MLA

-The parenthetical citation for a play must include the author name, act, scene and line(s).
+The in-text citation for a play includes the author name, act, scene and line(s).

 Example of a play citation in MLA